mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/user-research.md

 - Description or quote

 A young male who has recently moved to Manchester.
-Is intrested in the cities culture and would love to learn more from his peers abput what is considered fashionable for this city.
-Raheem has admitted he too would benefit from this site as he to would utilise the discount codes and fashion advice provided on the site.
+Is intrested in the cities culture and would love to learn more from his peers about what is considered fashionable for this city.
+Raheem has admitted he too would benefit from this site as he to would utilise the discount codes and fashion advice.

 - Likes